 Regardless of whether this is open recruitment or a fellowship, clinical or non-clinical, candidates need to attend a formal interview with the Faculty of clinical Medicine Selection Committee.

 This process is administered by the Recruitment Adviser, School of Clinical Medicine.

-The Selection Committee will comprise:
+For unestablished appointments, the Selection Committee will comprise:

 - Head of the School of Clinical Medicine (or nominated Deputy)

 - 2 x senior academics (from the Faculty Promotions Committee) (HR will invite)

 - 1 x external academic (department to suggest)

 - 1 x specialist in the field (department to suggest)